mdarnowski/TicTacToe/README.md

     ->>Client

-        Program checks users input to create new Socket with the integer and String taken as a parameter(TCP port, server address).
+        Program checks users input to create a new Socket with the integer and String taken as a parameter(TCP port, server address).
         Socket connects to server.
         Simple java swing implementation.
 Jtable holds current state of a game that client is playing.